ezazy/PhillyEnviroScreen/README.md

 ## Methods Used

+For the methods for the Philadelphia historical redlining and modern census blocks spatial overlay and areal calculation check out the RMarkdown file in main or here: http://rpubs.com/ezazycki/777608

 For data taken from the ACS's 5-year estimate I loaded the data into R ushing tidy census, selected my desired columns, and then mutated them to create my indicators desired variables, and transformed that variable into percent.
 Since I did this for many indicators I will only include one example bellow (all shows in Philly_Indicators.R in this repository's data folder):

 ```